csf-ngs/hinkskalle/README.md

 Hinkskalle requires Python3+.
 A SQL database server (PostgreSQL, MySQL, ...) is recommended, but entirely optional (sqlite is fine).

-## Installing
+# Deployment

-#### Download the source to a location of your choice
+## Download the source to a location of your choice

 - latest release from the [release page](./releases) and unpack
-- or use `git clone https://github.com/h3kker/hinkskalle.git` for the latest development version

-#### Install Required Python Packages
+### Install Required Python Packages

 ```
 cd backend/